A Brief History of Chiropractic Care and Why It’s Worth Your Trust

 Modern chiropractors’ offices offer a wide variety of treatment and diagnosis options.
 Many offices even have their own imaging facilities so you don’t have to go somewhere else to get x-rays.
 After you are diagnosed, you and the chiropractor will discuss treatment options.
 Those options are likely to include massage and/or manual adjustments using his hands to make quick corrections to your spine, neck, or joints.
 Other treatments might require electric pulse machines that use low voltage pulses to gently massage the muscles and help release stress and reduce inflammation.

-As with most new discoveries, chiropractic healing didn't gain credibility for a while.
+As with most new discoveries, chiropractic healing didn’t gain credibility for a while.
 Many of the original chiropractors were being challenged with law suits, and even being jailed for practicing medicine without a license.
-It wasn't until 1913 in Kansas that a formal licensing was available to chiropractors.
+It wasn’t until 1913 in Kansas that a formal licensing was available to chiropractors.
+Also read about a babysitters guide to monster hunting movie.
 It took 61 more years until all fifty states allowed licensing statutes for chiropractic care.
 Louisiana was the last state that accepted chiropractors and granted them licensing in 1974.

 Since the 1990’s there has been a growing interest in the scientific study of chiropractic care which helps improve overall care and understanding of treatments.
 Established clinical guidelines have improved chiropractic care greatly over the course of a couple of decades.
 To become a chiropractor today, there are strict guidelines and heavily regulated schools to teach aspiring chiropractors.
 Becoming a chiropractor requires 7-8 years of university-level education.
 They are required to pass the same board exams given to medical students.
 There is also a minimum of 1 year residency under a licensed chiropractor before the student can become a fully licensed practitioner with their own practice.